 When we as community members are actively caring for ourselves, the community becomes strong and healthy.
 There is no 'right way' of wellness that can be applied to all people, but there are common elements to guide us.
 Our goal is for the Duke community to be one that encourages caring for each of our members.

-David Mallen, M.Ed., Assistant Director
+David Mallen, D.Ed., Assistant Director

-Doctoral Candidate in Higher Education Administration - Penn State, PA
+D.Ed.
+Higher Education Administration - Penn State, PA

 Masters of Education - Grand Canyon University, AZ